jceltruda/FinGPT-TransformerPrediction/README.md

 We will evaluate the ability of Meta’s Llama 2-7B to predict stock prices, and then attempt to enhance this ability by fine-tuning the model using a custom dataset.

+Check each member's branch for their contributions and code.

 Overall Vision:

 Step 1 - Prediction: